 6. As a CGS Representative, I value Responsiveness.
+In practice, this value looks like:

 - a.
 I am available to all students and fellow delegates and keep them informed on CGS projects and events. - b.
 I am ready to respond in a direct and respectful manner to issues that implicate the well-being, justice, and unity of our community.